mongodb-developer/mongodb-ai-playground/README.md

     embedding_model=...,     # LangChain embedding model
-    llm=...,                 # LangChain Chat Model (LLM) for answering questions (OpenAI, Claude, DeepSeek, etc.) mongo_collection=...,    # PyMongo collection for storing vectors index_name=...           # Name of your Atlas Vector Search index ) widget # Display the playground widget
+    llm=...,                 # LangChain Chat Model (LLM) for answering questions (OpenAI, Claude, DeepSeek, etc.) mongo_collection=...,    # PyMongo collection for storing vectors index_name=...           # Name of your Atlas Vector Search index, you need to create if you don't have one, with the correct dimension (field containing the embedding is 'embedding')
+)
+widget # Display the playground widget
 ```